 Day 1 began at 4 am – it had to begin early.
 We had to reach Auli in time so that we could get ourselves checked into the few hotels Auli boasts of.
-We showered and packed and were on the road again by 5 am.
-We were pretty proud of ourselves since leaving so early gave us a no-traffic pass through Rishikesh.
+We showered, packed, and were on the road again by 5 am.
+To be honest, we were pretty proud of ourselves since leaving so early gave us a no-traffic pass through Rishikesh.

 Rishikesh to Auli

 Breakfast happened at Byasi, 35 km from Rishikesh, at a dhaba on the side of the road.
 At Devprayag, we stopped for the first photo-op of the trip – a shot of the lovely blue Bhagirathi meeting the slightly muddy Alaknanda to form the legendary Ganga.

 Srinagar posed the same problem it always does – too many people on the road!
 Maneuvering through the human traffic, we moved on.
 As we neared Rudraprayag, we looked for the stone on the side of the road which tells us how Jim Corbett had killed the man-eating leopard of Rudrayragag back in 1925, but as usual, we were unable to locate it.

 Crossing Rudraprayag brought back the memories of our first road trip together (also our honeymoon) to Kumaon back in 2007.
 We even zipped our car across the Gauchar runway, the same way we’d done on our honeymoon.